siberiacancode/webcam/packages/core/README.md

 - `constraints` {MediaStreamConstraints} - Constraints to be applied

 ### stopMediaStream

 Stops and removes audio and video tracks from the stream.

 - `stream?` {MediaStream | MediaStreamTrack} - Media stream or its track instance

 ### hasGetUserMedia

 Checks for the presence of getUserMedia in mediaDevices.

 ### canGetUserMedia

 Checks the possibility of using any implementation of getUserMedia.

+### getWebcamSnapshot

+Returns a base64 encoded string of the current video stream frame in the specified format and quality.

+- `source` {HTMLVideoElement} - Video element instance with provided media stream
+- `options?` {GetWebcamSnapshotOptions} - Options for getting webcam snapshot
+  - `format?` - {image/webp | image/png | image/jpeg} - A string indicating the image format (default === image/jpeg)
+  - `quality?` - {number} - A number between 0 and 1 indicating the image quality (only for image/jpeg or image/webp)
+  - ... {GetVideoFrameCanvasOptions} - Options passed to `getVideoFrameCanvas` function

+### getVideoFrameCanvas

+Returns a canvas with a drawn image of the current video stream frame in accordance with the passed options.

+- `source` {HTMLVideoElement} - Video element instance with provided media stream
+- `options?` {GetVideoFrameCanvasOptions} - Options for getting video frame canvas
+  - `width?` {number} - Width of the canvas on which the image will be drawn
+  - `height?` {number} - Height of the canvas on which the image will be drawn
+  - `mirrored?` {boolean} - Should the drawing image be mirrored horizontally
+  - `imageSmoothingEnabled?` {boolean} - Should smooth scaled image or not (default === true)